 LAW ENFORCEMENT FAQ

-How do I know if I am eligible to apply for the Law Enforcement Education Center (LEEC) Professional Licensing Program?
+How do I know if I am eligible to apply for HTC's Law Enforcement Professional Peace Officer Licensing Program?

-When are applications for the Professional Licensing Program accepted?
+When are applications for the Professional Peace Officer Education Program accepted?

-Applications are accepted for students to begin the Professional Licensing Program each Fall and Spring semester.
-A student meeting the application criteria outlined in the LEEC brochure (or the Application Checklist) may apply if he/she is in the last semester of completing the prerequisite courses.
-If you are unsure whether the courses taken at another college meet the prequisities, contact the LEEC before applying.
+Applications are accepted for students to begin the Professional Peace Officer Education Program each Fall and Spring semester.
+A student meeting the application criteria outlined in HTC's Professional Peace Officer Education (PPOE) Program brochure (or the Application Checklist) may apply if he/she is in the last semester of completing the prerequisite courses.
+If you are unsure whether the courses taken at another college meet the prerequisites, contact HTC's Law Enforcement program before applying.

-Where do I get an application for the Professional Licensing Program?
+Where do I get an application for the Professional Peace Officer Education Program?

 The first step of the application process is to apply to Hennepin Technical College online within the application deadlines and submit official college transcripts.
 (The Law Enforcement Certificate major will only be available on the HTC online application during the application date ranges.)
 When you apply to HTC, you will be asked to activate your StarID.
 You will use StarID to login to your eServices account, etc. The next step is to submit a program application.
-The Law Enforcement Program Application Packet consists of a LEEC application form, a Minimum Selection Standards Advisory Form, Criminal Conviction Advisory Form, and an Admission Preference Certification Form.
+The Law Enforcement Program Application Packet consists of a Law Enforcement program application form, a Minimum Selection Standards Advisory Form, Criminal Conviction Advisory Form, and an Admission Preference Certification Form.
 Applications are available online only when applications are being accepted for a particular semester.
-The deadline to apply for Fall semester is May 1.
-The deadline to apply for Spring semester is October 1.
+Applications for Fall semester are accepted February 15 to May 1.
+Applications for Spring semester are accepted July 15 to November 1.
+Please note: application to the program does not guarantee placement.

 Will I need to take the Accuplacer Placement Test?